arosenkranz/scenarios/ui-component-docs/intro.md

 * Integrate prop validation and default prop values using the Prop Types library.

 * Document how to use a UI component with Storybook and MDX.

-* Create an interactive sandbox for a UI component.

 > **Important:** When starting the first step, please allow the GitHub repo to be cloned and installed.